The Disney film

 Hades: No, get HIM!
 Not me!
 Him!
 [Ice Titan goes after Herc, who flies by Hades] Follow the fingers, him! [gets frozen] The yutz...with the horse!

 - "Two words: I. Am.
 Retired."
 Especially because Herc looks baffled trying to sort out how that counts as two words.
-Bonus points since the phrase in Greek is actually two words long.
+Bonus points since the phrase in Greek is actually only two words long.

 - The "Zero to Hero" sequence: